Jordan Love and Tucker Kraft lead the way in Packers' 27-18 victory over Commanders

 Saluting Sharpe

-The Packers honored wide receiver and 2025 Hall of Fame inductee Sterling Sharpe in a halftime ceremony.
-Sharpe played for the Packers from 1988-94.
+The Packers honored Sterling Sharpe in a halftime ceremony.
+The 2025 Hall of Fame inductee was a star receiver for the Packers from 1988-94.

 Up next